microsoft/fabricrealtimelab/modules/module06a.md

 ![Manage Fields](../images/module06/addeventstream-managefields.png)

-Remove the fields EventProcessedUtcTime, PartitionId, and EventEnqueuedUtcTime by clicking the ellipsis (...) to the right of the field name, and click *Remove*:
+In the *Manage fields* pane that opens, click *Add all fields* to add all columns.
+Then, remove the fields EventProcessedUtcTime, PartitionId, and EventEnqueuedUtcTime by clicking the ellipsis (...) to the right of the field name, and click *Remove*:

 ![Remove Fields](../images/module06/addeventstream-managefields2.png)

-When the three fields are removed, click *Done* to close the event processor, and then click *Save*.
+When the three fields are removed, click *Done* to close the event processor, and then click *Save* in the bottom right to add the destination to the Eventstream.
 Once complete, the lakehouse should now be receiving the symbol, price, and timestamp, and look similar to the image below:

 ![Completed Eventstream](../images/module06/addeventstream-complete.png)